Project Domains and Categories of Computer Science Projects

 - Tracks driver behavior to measure safety improvement.

-- Facilitates productivity of businesses using multiple vehicles.
+- Facilitates the productivity of businesses using multiple vehicles.

 7. Ambulance Booking System